sandun86/express-boiler/README.md

-This is a simple boiler plate, developed by nodejs and express
+This is a simple boilerplate, developed by nodejs and express